potassco/asprin/README.md

 ## Building
-`asprin` requires Python (version 2.7 is tested), and the [python module of clingo](https://github.com/potassco/clingo) (version 5.2.0 is tested), whose directory should appear in the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) `PYTHONPATH`.
+`asprin` requires Python (version 2.7 is tested), and the [python module of clingo](https://github.com/potassco/clingo) (version 5.2.0 is tested), whose directory should be part of the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) `PYTHONPATH`.

 `asprin` can be installed with [pip](https://pip.pypa.io) via